Posts

 Functional Upgrades for Metal Candle Tins

-For customers in areas with sandstorms, manufacturers use a patented gasket system to maintain a seal and apply a nano-ceramic coating to reflect infrared radiation.
+For customers in areas with sandstorms, we use a patented gasket system to maintain a seal and apply a nano-ceramic coating to reflect infrared radiation.
 For user convenience, features such as easy-open lids, secure closures, and simple refill or replacement mechanisms in the design can significantly improve the overall user experience.

 Size and portability of metal candle tins